Weippe woman dies in two-vehicle crash near Pierce

 PIERCE — A 65-year-old woman from Weippe died Tuesday afternoon as the result of a crash on Idaho State Highway 11 south of Pierce, according to the Idaho State Police.

+The woman who died was Pamela Joyce Thomas, according to Clearwater County Coroner Dennis Fuller.

-The woman was driving a 2005 Buick Century north on the highway near its intersection with French Mountain Road at around 1:30 p.m.
+Thomas was driving a 2005 Buick Century north on the highway near its intersection with French Mountain Road around 1:30 p.m.
 Her vehicle crossed left of center and collided with a 2016 GMC Sierra driven by a 55-year-old man from Pierce, according to an ISP news release.

 The man was taken to a local hospital via ground ambulance.
-The women died on scene, according to the news release.
+Thomas died on scene, according to the news release.

 The highway was shut down for about two hours while first responders investigated.
 The incident remains under investigation by ISP.